ronny-rentner/ultraclick/README.md

 - **Class-based CLI structure**: Define your command-line interface using Python classes
 - **Nested command groups**: Organize commands in a hierarchical structure
 - **Automatic context sharing**: Share context between commands in the same class instance
+- **Context Proxy**: Access the Click context directly with `click.ctx` without passing it as a parameter
 - **Rich output formatting**: Colored output and better help text formatting via rich-click
 - **Command aliases**: Create alternative names for commands (e.g., `greet` and `hello`)
 - **Command abbreviations**: Type partial commands like `demo u` instead of `demo update` when unambiguous